docsforadobe/javascript-tools-guide/4 - User-Interface Tools/drawing-objects.rst

 Drawing objects
 ===============

 ScriptUI allows you to draw directly on controls to customize their appearance.
-You do this by calling methods of the :ref:`scriptuigraphics-object` in response to the :ref:`ondraw` event (see :ref:`defining-behavior-with-event-callbacks-and-listeners`).
+You do this by calling methods of the :ref:`scriptuigraphics-object` in response to the :ref:`control-event-ondraw` event (see :ref:`defining-behavior-with-event-callbacks-and-listeners`).
 These methods take as parameters a number of helper objects that encapsulate drawing information, including the following: